 In addition, the data collected may not be what you need.
 You may need to collect performance data separately on different steps or different groups of steps, rather than on the entire business process.

-Running TruClient scripts
+Running TruClient scripts in Load mode

 When the interactive script development is completed, you can use the script with the following HPE products: